immuni-app/immuni-documentation/Technology.md

 Mobile Client

 **Description**
 Right after an Exposure Detection completes, the Mobile Client may compute and upload the Operational Info, together with the user’s Province of Domicile.
 A valid analytics token is needed to complete the operation successfully.
 The Operational Info fields use integers instead of booleans to ensure that the size of the payloads does not depend, among other things, on sensitive information such as whether the user was notified of a Risky Exposure.
 Using the dedicated request header, the Mobile Client can indicate to the server that the call it is making is a dummy one.
 The server will ignore the content of such calls.
-Padding bytes are added as described in [Traffic Analysis Mitigation](/Traffic%20Analysis%20Mitigation.md).

 **Resource hostname**
 `analytics.immuni.gov.it`